misidegames/.github/profile/README.md

 ### 🎯 What's Next

-The development team is actively working on expanding ATLYSS with:
+The development team is actively working on expanding MISIDE with:
 - Two additional over-world zones
 - Four new dungeons
 - Class advancement system